-The pointer becomes a wristwatch while the document is being saved.
+s a document is being saved.
 (Some programs use a different icon.)

 Save command shortcut: You can save revisions most efficiently by using the keyboard shortcut Command-S, which is available in many programs.

-Saving a document under a new name
+Save As... 🕅 Saving a document under a new name